April 24 and 30. May 24 and 25, 2018

 - You can give your donation directly to Stan Busby of Climbers With Christ.

-- You can mail a check made payable to Stan Busby, Climbers With Christ, 212 Danforth Road,
+- You can mail a check made payable to Stan Busby, Climbers With Christ, 1121 Westside Calispell Road, Usk, WA 99180

-What to bring: lunch, camera, comfortable outdoor recreation shoes, climbing shoes if you have them, weather appropriate clothes, jacket, hat, water, sunscreen, bug repellant.
+What to bring: lunch, drinks, comfortable outdoor recreation shoes, climbing shoes if you have them, weather appropriate clothes, sunscreen.